gongzhang/procbridge/README.md

 Both request and response are encoded into **ProcBridge Packets**.
 Those binary packets are sent over TCP socket directly.
 Talk is cheap, please read [Python implementation](https://github.com/gongzhang/procbridge-python/blob/master/procbridge/protocol.py) to fully understand the protocol design.

+# 4. Collaboration

+👀 **Note for Early Collaborators (2019-01-10)**

+The library implementations have been **refactored** and **migrated** to sub-repos as described above.
+From now on, this repo only stores docs.
+If you worked on `master` branch before, please switch to `legacy` branch.
+Thank you for your understanding and support. 😼

+***

+Below is the collaboration guideline:

+#### ✨ Extend the protocol

+If you want to extend the protocol, for example:

+- support packet compression
+- support bidirectional communication
+- support long connection and event-based communication
+- define conventions to method name or JSON body

+Please open an issue first.

+#### ✨ Implement the protocol

+You can quickly implement ProcBridge in any other programming languages.
+Note that it **only takes 300 lines of code** to fully implement the protocol in Python.
+Please name your repo like `procbridge-xxx` where `xxx` is your programming language.
+Don't forget to open an issue to let me know it.

+#### ✨ Improve existing implementation

+Cool.
+Please open PR in sub-repos.

 # 5. Contacts